Display Patient Information Leaflets

 If at any time you feel your pain is not well controlled, it is important that you tell a member of the team.

-On the first few days after the operation, your pain will be controlled by Patient Controlled Analgesia (PCA).
+On the first few days after the operation, you will have your pain controlled by a Intrapleural catheter/ Pain Controlled Analgesia (PCA)/ Rectus sheath catheter, these are fine tubes that deliver pain medication.
 You will also be given regular paracetamol through a drip.
-Once the PCA is stopped, your pain will be controlled by medicine in either liquid or tablet form.
+Once the Intrapleural catheter/ PCA/ Rectus sheath catheter is stopped, your pain will be controlled by medicine in liquid or tablet form.

 Sickness